fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

     types: [opened, synchronize] // highlight-line
 ```

-We shall soon make it impossible to push the code directly to main, but in the meantime, let us still run the workflow also for all the possible direct pushes to main.
+We shall soon make it impossible to push the code directly to the main branch, but in the meantime, let us still run the workflow also for all the possible direct pushes to the main branch.

 </div>